Ericsson/ecaudit/doc/setup.md

 ```

 There are many ways to configure appenders with LOGBack.
-Refere to the [official documentation](https://logback.qos.ch/manual/appenders.html) for details.
+Refer to the [official documentation](https://logback.qos.ch/manual/appenders.html) for details.

+## The audit.yaml Configuration File

+By default ecAudit will look for the ```audit.yaml``` file in the Cassandra configuration directory.
+The path to the configuration file can be overrided with the ```com.ericsson.bss.cassandra.ecaudit.config``` Java property.

+The ecAudit configuration file allow you to define a custom log format and manage simple whitelists as described below.

 ## Custom Log Message Format